eljost/pysisyphus/docs/nix.rst

     edit nix/nixwithchemistry/config.nix

 Please adapt the following lines in :code:`config.nix`:
-    - The values for proprietary codes, e.g. :code:`gaussian`, :code:`mrcc`, :code:`orca`, :code:`turbomole` ..., should be set to :code:`false` if no license and source/binary archive is available
+    - The values for proprietary codes, e.g. :code:`gaussian`, :code:`mrcc`, :code:`orca`, :code:`turbomole` ..., can be set to :code:`true` if you have access to their installers and plan to use them.
     - Adapt the available CPU extensions on your machine (you can list them with :code:`grep "flags" /proc/cpuinfo`)
-    - If you are not using CUDA enabled hardware, set :code:`cuda = false;`.
     - :code:`network` should be adapted if you intend to run pysisyphus on a HPC cluster.
 Possible values are: :code:`network = "ethernet"`, :code:`network = "omnipath"` or :code:`network = "infiniband"`.
 If you are running pysisyphus on local machine keep :code:`network = "ethernet"`.
     - :code:`mpi` is set to :code:`"mvapich2"` by default.
 There  is usually no reason to change this but you could also use :code:`"openmpi"`.
 This does **not** mean that the selected MPI version will be used in all programs.
 MRCC requires IntelMPI and GAMESS-US OpenMPI, no matter what you select here.
     - :code:`blas = "openblas"` can be updated to :code:`blas = "mkl"` if you have an Intel CPU.